Is This 15×10 Shed The One For Your Garden? Bespoke Options

 One other type of herb garden you might want to try is a medicinal herb garden.
 Just about all herbs which are used for foods and teas have medicinal properties of some kind, and many are excellent for a wide variety of purposes.
 Garlic is a must grow herb for any medicinal herb garden, and you’ll love having Echinacea on hand for the cold and flu season too.
 Try your hand at a variety though, and again, just expand your themed herb gardens as desired.

-Utilise your garden shed in the planning stages as well as throughout the seasons.
+Utilise your garden shed or workshop in the planning stages as well as throughout the seasons.
 This will ensure the best all round experience for you and your family.

 All Sizes Available - Please Ask For Prices